gitsumhubs/decluttarr-enhanced/README.md

 -   Permissible Values: True, False
 -   Is Mandatory: No (Defaults to False)

+**TIMER**

+-   Sets the frequency of how often the queue is checked for orphan and stalled downloads
+-   Type: Integer
+-   Unit: Minutes
+-   Is Mandatory: No (Defaults to 10)

 **SSL_VERIFICATION**

 -   Turns SSL certificate verification on or off for all API calls